Introduction of Kashan

 This is a Sassanian Fire temple approximately 30km west of Kashan that is in good condition after some restorations.
 The domed chamber of this temple clearly shows the Chahar-Taqy architecture in ancient Iran.

-This is a temple carved in form of a cave also called “Ghar-e-Reis” (Boss’ Cave) by local people.
-It could well date back to Parthian era.
+This is a temple carved in the form of a cave also called “Ghar-e-Reis” (Boss’ Cave) by local people.
+It could well date back to the Parthian era.

 Mashhad-e Ardahal (Mashhad Qali)

 In 42 km west of Kashan, there is a village called Mashhad-e Ardehal.
 The tomb of Imamzadeh Sultan Ali, son of Imam Mohammad Baqir, is located in this area.
 Every year, in late September and early October, local people hold the ceremony of washing carpet at this place.

 While the Islamic ceremonies are hold based on the lunar calendar, the ceremony of carpet washing is the only religious ritual of Islam held according to the solar calendar.

 This is a famous name for all Iranians.
 Sohrab Sepehri is an Iranian poet, writer, and contemporary artist.
 The tomb of this popular poet is located in Mashhad-e Ardehal Village.
 This famous poet died in 1980.

 Natural Attractions of Kashan City

 Here’s a list of beautiful Natural spots outside Kashan: